GoogleCloudPlatform/document-intake-accelerator/docs/Lab1.md

 ## Pre-requisites

-### Create New Project in Argolis
+### Create New Project
-* You will need access to Argolis environment and project owner rights.
+* You will need access the GCP environment and project owner rights.
-* Installation will happen in the newly created Argolis project.
+* Installation will happen in the newly created project.

 ## Installation
 ### Setting up